Skip to content

 Converting Benchmark Results to Spreadsheets

 The conv subcommand allows you to convert results generated by btool eval into an XLSX spreadsheet, which should be used with Excel.
 Other programs, such as LibreOffice or OpenOffice, should also work.
 Keep in mind that by default LibreOffice does not automatically recalculate formulas.
 Therefore, after opening the spreadsheet, use CTRL + SHIFT + F9 to manually recalculate all formulas.
 You can also enable automatic recalculation in the settings.
+The spreadsheet will also include some basic plots.
+When using LibreOffice some features, such as dynamic axis titles, will not work and will have to be changed manually.

 To convert your benchmark results to a spreadsheet, use the following command: